jinghao666/kdenlive/dev/ideas/3-Point-Editing.md

 When moving a clip to the timeline:

+* Mouse: When thinking of the overwrite mode as of covering the timeline are a with another clip, moving that other clip away would again reveal the clip below (the undo operation of overwrite).
+So ideally, in overwrite mode, moving a clip around would first restore the original section and then overwrite the target section.
+However it is questionable if that is feasible. :question:
-* Clips on other tracks should not change or be blanked in the insert region. :question:
+* Clips on other tracks should not change or be blanked in the insert region. :white_check_mark:
 * Groups: The new clip overwrites some existing clips.
 It may make sense to add the new clip to the innermost group which the overwritten/changed clips have in common.
 * Spacer tool:
   * When moving content to the right, there is no difference to insert mode as nothing can be overwritten.